 Many Lebanese people can speak surprisingly good English… and you know what?
 The demand for Lebanese wanting to learn English is growing every year (sorry Frenchies).

-Meet the People in Lebanon
+Volunteer in Lebanon

 What to Eat in Lebanon